kernel-community/kernel/CONTRIBUTING.md

 You can request a new feature by submitting an issue to our GitHub Repository.
-If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that it is of use for everyone, as KERNEL is highly curated.
+If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that it is of use for everyone, as Kernel is highly curated.
 Please consider what kind of change it is:

 * For a **major feature**, first open an issue and outline your proposal so